10 Best Sites to Buy Facebook Followers (2026)

 Refill terms set against Facebook's cleanup

 Facebook periodically removes inauthentic accounts, so some attrition is normal and a refill window matters more than a one-time number.
 Read what triggers a refill and how long it lasts.
-We file a real refill claim during testing and track the 30-day retention curve, because a guarantee only counts if it survives the platform's own purges.
+A guarantee only counts if it survives the platform's own purges, so favor a window long enough to cover the weeks when attrition actually shows up.

 - 04